Anthony-S-Chen/Anthony-S-Chen.github.io/_pages/Opening.md

 ## Open Positions

-I lead research on **embodied intelligence, in-situ learning, adaptive optimal control, and efficient reinforcement learning** at the intersection of control theory, robotics, and aerospace systems.
-My group develops learning-enabled control methods that are safe, data-efficient, and deployable on real physical platforms such as UAVs, robotic manipulators, and soft robotic systems.

-I am always interested in hearing from **outstanding and highly motivated prospective PhD students and postdoctoral researchers** who wish to work in these areas at the University of Nottingham.
+I am always interested in hearing from **outstanding and highly motivated prospective PhD students and postdoctoral researchers** who wish to work with me in any of the research areas listed below at the University of Nottingham.

+## Research Keywords (in alphabetical order)

+Adaptive optimal control, aero-engines, aerospace systems, autonomous systems, avionics, control theory, cyber-physical systems, drones, efficient learning, embodied intelligence, flight control, in situ learning, learning-based control, machine learning for control, nonlinear control, optimal control, physical reservoir computing, propulsion, propulsion systems, quantum control, quantum machine learning, quantum reservoir computing, reinforcement learning, reservoir computing, robot manipulators, robotic manipulation, robotics, robust control, safe learning, soft robot hands, UAVs.

 If you are interested, please feel free to contact me directly by email with your CV and a brief statement of research interests.